matslil/sisdel/sisdel.md

 Code also has an author, and some companies might want to restrict what author or authors that are allowed to provide modules to the companies application.
-This can be for trustness reasons or business reasons.
+This can be for trustfulness reasons or business reasons.

 The author for the code also decides a license.
 When an application